AmadlaOrg/hery/README.md

 commands and understand some of the basics of the query language.

 ### `.hery` File Format
-The `.hery` file format is the same as a `.yml`/`.yaml` file.
+The `.hery` file format is the same as a `.yml`/`.yaml` file format.
 The reason the extension is different is so that `hery` CLI is able to find it and so that IDEs can have better support.

 HERY format comes with four different reserved properties:
 - `_meta` - For metadata for the relative entity